SkyFlyHigh/learngit/readme.txt

-doudouGit is a distributed  version control system. doudouGit is free software
+yupengdoudouGit is a distributed  version control system. yupengdoudouGit is free software